Must-Visit Croatian Wineries: Guide To Croatia Wine Regions & Wines To Try

 So, come for Sveti Jakov; stay for everything else.

 You will find this winery near Grožnjan, to the northwest of Istria.
-The hosts are incredibly welcoming and are always willing to discuss wine with their guests, so if you want to get to know the people behind the wines from this part of the world, just come here.
+The hosts are incredibly welcoming and are always willing to discuss wine with you, so if you want to get to It’s important to know the people behind the wines, especially those who cultivate the indigenous Croatian wines. from this part of the world, just come here.

 Of course, tasting includes some great bites perfectly paired with every single wine, but what you get will depend on the season.